-There are three options to make film and video available for courses.
+There are multiple options to make film and video available for courses.
 Faculty can choose whichever option serves their students best.
 You can search the libraries’ collections of physical and streaming videos at Find Films.

-The libraries have a collection of several thousand DVDs, most of which are housed at the ODY Service Desk.
+The libraries have a collection of several thousand DVDs, most of which are housed at the ODY Library Service Desk.
 Almost all classrooms are equipped for DVD play.
 If you plan to show a DVD in class, we recommend that you check it out a week ahead to be sure it will be available when you need it.

 You can also put DVDs on reserve for your courses, but note that reserves can only be used in the library, and most students do not have a device that plays DVDs.
 (The libraries also have a legacy collection of VHS tapes, but most classrooms do not have VHS players.)